Letters, papers and manuscripts detailing the life of a heroic first world war poet have been discovered in a house in Gloucestershire.

 The video below shows members of the FW Harvey Society and the Royal British Legion at the war memorial, listening to a reading of the poem: To Old Comrades, A Forest Offering which Harvey wrote and used to read on Remembrance Sunday at the same location when he was alive.

 More top news

-The latest weather forecast for Cornwall, Devon, Dorset and Somerset with Charlie Powell.
+Kate Haskell has got the latest forecast for Cornwall, Devon, Dorset and Somerset.